Rural Utilities Service, Department of Agriculture.

 Economic life means the estimated useful service life of an asset as determined by RUS.

-Grant agreement means the agreement between RUS and the Awardee for grants awarded under this RFP, including any amendments thereto, available for review at http://www.broadbandusa.gov.
+Grant agreement means the grant contract and security agreement between RUS and the Awardee securing the Grant awarded under this FOA, including any amendments thereto, available for review at https://reconnect.usda.gov.

 RE Act means the “Rural Electrification Act of 1936,” as amended (7 U.S.C.
 901 et seq.).

-Rural area means any area, as confirmed by the latest decennial census of the Bureau of the Census, which is not located within: (1) A city, town, or incorporated area that has a population of greater than 20,000 inhabitants; or (2) an urbanized area contiguous and adjacent to a city or town that has a population of greater than 50,000 inhabitants.
-For purposes of the definition of rural area, an urbanized area means a densely populated territory as defined in the latest decennial census of the Bureau of the Census.
+Rural area means any area which is not located within: (1) A city, town, or incorporated area that has a population of greater than 20,000 inhabitants; or (2) an urbanized area contiguous and adjacent to a city or town that has a population of greater than 50,000 inhabitants.

 A. Funding Categories